OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial3.md

 The texture's `worldSize` determines how big each splat of texture is going to be when applied to the terrain.
 A smaller value will increase the resolution of the rendered texture layer because each piece will be stretched less to fill in the terrain.

-The default material generator requires two textures per layer:
+The default material generator requires two textures maps per layer:
-1. a diffuse specular texture and
+1. one containing diffuse + specular data and
-2. a heightmap texture.

-The textures used in the tutorial reside in the Samples directory of your SDK or source distribution.
-As of this writing, they are included in this directory: `Samples/Media/materials/textures/nvidia/`.
-Remember that Ogre will not automatically search subdirectories when loading resources, so you will have to add a line to your `resources.cfg` file telling it to include the nvidia directory, and, of course, you'll have to copy the actual textures into your project's media folder.
+2. another containing normal + displacement data.

+It is recommended that you pre-merge your textures accordingly e.g. using [ImageMagick](https://imagemagick.org/).
+This way you save storage space and speed up loading.
+However if you want more flexibility, you can also make %Ogre combine the images at loading accordingly as shown below

+@snippet Samples/Terrain/include/Terrain.h tex_from_src

 ## Defining a terrain chunk {#bt3TerrainChunk}
 Now we will tackle our `defineTerrain` method.
 The first thing we do is ask the TerrainGroup to define a unique filename for this Terrain.